JBMontes/Jaranimos-Sneaker-Inventory-App/README.md

                      npm run inStock

 sortByPrice() : This function logs a sorted array of all the items by price within store inventory.
-The user can choose from two options:(highToLow) or  (lowToHigh).
+The user can choose from two options:(High_To_Low) or  (Low_To_High).
 To run this function, use following command:

                   npm run sortByPrice (option)

 filterCondition() : This function logs a fitlered array based on the condition of choice (bad, fair, good, excellent).
 To run this function, use the followiong command:

                 npm run filterCondition (option)